The Ultimate Aston Martin DB9 Buyer’s Guide

-Before you start calling and emailing private sellers and/or dealers about used Aston Martin DB9s for sale, let’s step back for a second and do some critical thinking.
+Before you start searching for an Aston Martin DB9 for sale, let’s step back for a second and do some critical thinking.
 I agree, using the horsepower of your brain is not as fun as looking at advertisements for used Aston Martin DB9s, but it will save you a lot of time and money down the line, which you can use to do things other than drive your DB9 back and forth from the shop.

 Really narrowing down what it is in you want in your used Aston Martin DB9 in terms of color, options, and transmission choice (paddle-shift automatic vs. manual), will pay dividends down the road, I promise you.
 Do your homework and you can find a used DB9 that will possibly retain its value or even appreciate, and of course serve as the pride of your garage.
 Alternatively, make an impulse buy and you might be stuck with expensive repairs or an example that you didn’t really want in terms of color/options, both unpleasant situations to say the least.